mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.2.4 - 7-14-2022 =
+Fixed: An issue with falling back to the Filesystem API in chrooted configurations
+Fixed: Compatibility issues with the new version of the WP Staging plugin
+Fixed: A problem with overwriting page attributes

 = 4.2.3 - 5-16-2022 =
 Added: Swift Performance Pro to the Purge Cache system